-- When Our Future Health say “we will publish a list and summary of all approved studies on our website”, why is that less detail and less transparent than NHS England?
+- When Our Future Health says “we will publish a list and summary of all approved studies on our website”, why is that less transparent and contains less detail than NHS England?

 - We include more quotes from the new CEO’s appearance on a podcast below, but how many of those “future” promises are delivered today?

 … about business models

 - Can the company be sold to benefit the charity?
 (Just as Wellcome PLC was sold to benefit the Wellcome Trust, or as ancestry.com was bought by private equity…)

 - When the company runs out of cash and goes bust, which it probably will, what happens to the data?
 Who can buy the DNA records and other assets in a firesale?
 [December 2023: the £51m of public funds announced in the November budget should help with that]

 - Just as OFH is company owned by a charity, so was the creator of orkambi, who made decisions for the charity which proved extremely expensive to the NHS.
 Will any OFH success come at at the expense of NHS budgets?

 - If there is a discovery that can improve the nation’s health, will Our Future Health (“charity”) keep it secret for profit, or it will become available on the NHS for everyone?